-Dispensation Power

-23 Where, upon application, if the court is satisfied that a document or any writing on a document embodies the court may, notwithstanding that the document or writing was not executed in compliance with any or all of the formal requirements imposed by this Act, order that the document or writing, as the case may be, be fully effective as though it had been executed in compliance with all the formal requirements imposed by this Act, as the will of the deceased or as the revocation, alteration or revival of the will of the deceased or of the testamentary intention embodied in that other document, as the case may be.

-- (a) the testamentary intentions of a deceased; or - (b) the intention of a deceased to revoke, alter or revive a will of the deceased or the testamentary intentions of the deceased embodied in a document other than a will;
+Dispensation Power 23 Where, upon application, if the court is satisfied that a document or any writing on a document embodies - (a) the testamentary intentions of a deceased; or - (b) the intention of a deceased to revoke, alter or revive a will of the deceased or the testamentary intentions of the deceased embodied in a document other than a will; the court may, notwithstanding that the document or writing was not executed in compliance with any or all of the formal requirements imposed by this Act, order that the document or writing, as the case may be, be fully effective as though it had been executed in compliance with all the formal requirements imposed by this Act, as the will of the deceased or as the revocation, alteration or revival of the will of the deceased or of the testamentary intention embodied in that other document, as the case may be.
+NEW BRUNSWICK WILLS ACT (1997 amendment unproclaimed) 35.1 Where a court of competent jurisdiction is satisfied that a document or any writing on a document embodies (a) the testamentary intentions of the deceased, or (b) the intention of the deceased to revoke, alter or revive a will of the deceased or the testamentary intentions of the deceased embodied in a document other than a will, the court may, notwithstanding that the document or writing was not executed in compliance with the formal requirements imposed by this Act, order that the document or writing is valid and fully effective as if it had been executed in compliance with the formal requirements imposed by this Act.
+PRINCE EDWARD ISLAND PROBATE ACT, s.
+69.2: